Bethesda Game Studios was founded in 1985 by Christopher Weaver in Bethesda, Maryland, originally as Bethesda Softworks.

 - Video Game Caring/Cruelty Potential: Given their tendency to make their games as open as possible, there are plenty of opportunities for each.

 - Well-Intentioned Extremist: A common trait of their Big Bads as well as other lesser villains.
 Their end goal is often something that one can see as noble, though the methods they choose to get there are often morally repugnant.
+For example, there's Dagoth Ur seeking to drive the Empire out of Morrowind, which is something even the honorable Great House Redoran desires.
+However, his method of doing so involves creating a Humongous Mecha powered by the heart of a dead god to spread The Corruption around the world.

 - Western RPG: Every game they've made is one, often overlapping significantly with elements of the Action RPG genre.